The Corsair Carbide Series SPEC-DELTA RGB case coming in at $89.99CAD is it worth a look?

-The Corsair Carbide Spec-Delta RGB case features 3 RGB fans and one blacked out rear exhaust fan.
-These fans appear to be a new skew from Corsair although at the time of writing this I could not find a part number for them.
-It has a tempered glass side panel, so right of it checks a couple key boxes in today’s case market.
+The Corsair Carbide Spec-Delta RGB case features 3 RGB fans and one blacked-out rear exhaust fan.
+These fans appear to be a new skew from Corsair, although, at the time of writing this, I could not find a part number for them.
+It has a tempered glass side panel, so right of it checks a couple of key boxes in today’s case market.

-Weather your a fan of RGB fans or not, they are showing up more and more pre-installed.
-I personally am fairly neutral on the subject, although I would lean towards a focus on build quality over looks.
+Whether you’re a fan of RGB fans or not, they are showing up more and more pre-installed.
+I am pretty neutral on the subject, although I would lean towards a focus on build quality overlooks.
 The Corsair Carbide series Spec-Delta RGB does well at balancing both form and function.
-One of the reasons I chose this case over others at this price point, was the fact that I have had good experiences with Corsairs fans.
+One of the reasons I chose this case over others at this price point was the fact that I have had good experiences with Corsairs fans.
 Since this case will potentially be sitting next to me every day as I work, I wanted something that would be on the quiet side.

 Corsair Carbide Spec-Delta RGB Key Features

-Contemporary angular design and Direct Airflow Path layout ensures massive airflow to keep your system cool.
+The contemporary angular design and Direct Airflow Path layout ensure massive airflow to keep your system cool.
 Light up your system with three RGB LED fans, each boasting six customizable LEDs.

 The front panel’s dark, angular accents become transparent when backlit, providing a unique window into your system.
 A frameless tempered glass side panel window shows off your PC at its best.
 A full-length PSU cover hides your PSU and cables out of sight, making creating immaculate builds easier than ever.
-Four included 120mm cooling fans (3x front, 1x rear) provide incredible airflow to cool your system, with room for up to a 360mm radiator in the front, 240mm radiator in the top and 120mm radiator in the rear.
+Four included 120mm cooling fans (3x front, 1x rear) provide incredible airflow to cool your system, with room for up to a 360mm radiator at the front, 240mm radiator at the top, and 120mm radiator at the rear.

 Corsair Carbide Spec-Delta RGB: Cooling